damiankadziela81/ClickUpTestingWithRestAssured/readme.md

 You can run the tests on Jenkins - use this command as Maven Goal in Jenkins Build Step (fill in your token and teamId):
 > clean test -DTOKEN=`YOUR_API_TOKEN` -DTEAM_ID=`YOUR_TEAM_ID`

+## Postman Collections

+Exported Postman collection with basic E2D test and environment can be found in:
+`.\PostmanCollections\` folder as json files.

+For environment you will need to provide your own `token` and `teamId` variables in Postman.

 ## Useful Links
 ### ClickUp REST API documentation for used requests
 https://clickup.com/api/clickupreference/operation/CreateSpace/